Ta'abbata Sharran

-Thabit ibn Jabr, better known by his epithet Ta'abbata Sharran (تأبط شرا; lived late 6th century or early 7th century CE) was a pre-Islamic Arabic poet of the su'luk (vagabond) school.
-He lived in the Arabian Peninsula near the city of Ta'if, and was a member of the Fahm tribe.
-He was known for engaging in tribal conflict with the Banu Hudhayl and Bajila tribes.
-He wrote poems about tribal warfare, the hardships of desert life, and ghouls.
-His work was prominent in the early poetic anthologies, being preserved in both the Mufaddaliyat (8th century) and the Hamasah (9th century).
+Thabit ibn Jaber, better known by his epithet Ta'abbata Sharran (تأبط شرا; lived late 6th century or early 7th century CE) was a pre-Islamic Arabic poet and warrior of the su'luk (vagabond) school.
+He lived in the Arabian Peninsula near the city of Mecca, in the homeland of his Fahm tribe.
+He was known for raiding against surrounding tribes, the Banu Hudhayl to the north and Bajila to the south of his tribe terrain.
+He said poems about tribal warfare, desert mountain life, and ghouls.
+His legacy was prominent in the early poetic anthologies of Mecca, and later being preserved in both the Mufaddaliyat (8th century) and the Hamasah (9th century).
 Details of his life are known only from pseudo-historical accounts in the poetic anthologies and the Kitab al-Aghani.

 Name

 His proper name was Thabit ibn Jabr al-Fahmi.
 Al-Fahmi is a nisba indicating his membership in the Fahm tribe.
 Ta'abatta Sharran is a laqab, or nickname, which means "he who had evil under his arm."

 There are a number of traditional accounts of how he acquired the name, related in the Kitab al-Aghani.
 In one, he saw a ram in the desert.
 He picked it up and carried it under his arm, but it urinated on him.
 It became heavier as he approached his camp, so he dropped it, and saw that in fact it was a ghul.
 His clan asked him what he had been carrying, and he replied "the ghul," which prompted them to give him his nickname.
 In another, during truffle season, his mother asked why he was not gathering truffles for the family.
 He went out with her bag and filled it with snakes, then returned to the tent carrying the bag under his arm.
 He threw the bag down in front of her and she opened it, finding the snakes, then fled the tent.
 When she told the story to the women of the tribe, they gave Thabit his nickname.
 Another story has it that his mother gave him the name because he habitually carried his sword under his arm when travelling with a raiding party.
 Modern scholars believe that these traditions "should not be taken at face value," and that the name was intended to signify the poet's unavoidable propensity for trouble.